ChesterHsieh/ChesterHsieh.github.io/_posts/2018-01-24-GoogleCloud.md

 You need to batch process the big data.
 One easy solution is to use spark.
 As data scientist the Pyspark is the easy solution.
 Since the whole data set and eco system is built on google in my case.
 This document has limited content because I just want the reader can follow the steps by steps to run the task.

 # Dataproc
+**Dataproc** is the friendly cluster environment provided by google cloud service.
 ## init the cluster
 ## Send the job